-László Nemes’s sophomore feature Sunset shares the same vision as his Oscar-winning debut Son of Saul, but the virtuoso cinematic style without the back-up of a powerful story falls short this time.
+László Nemes’s sophomore feature Sunset shares the same vision as his Oscar-winning debut Son of Saul.
+However, the virtuoso cinematic style without the back-up of a powerful story falls short this time.

-Being a Hungarian myself as director László Nemes, his masterful first film Son of Saul (2015) made me proud and eternally grateful to witness the new rise of the Hungarian filmmaking tradition.
+Being a Hungarian myself as director László Nemes, his masterful first film Son of Saul (2015) made me proud.
+I am eternally grateful to witness the new rise of the Hungarian filmmaking tradition.
 Son of Saul premiered at the 2015 Cannes Film Festival, where it won the Grand Prix.
 It attended the festival circuits earning numerous awards including the Best Best Foreign Language Film at the 88th Academy Awards.
 Needless to say that the expectations for Nemes’s second feature Sunset were very high.

 Her quest brings her through the dark streets of Budapest and behind the closed doors of the bourgeoisie.
 She witnesses the chaos of a multilingual metropolis and the general turmoil of a world on the brink of World War I. The Leiter’s hat shop is a symbol of the overturning of an old order with beautiful things on display, while everything is rotting underneath.
 As one of the speakers say: “The horror of the world hides beneath these infinitely pretty things.”

 The above mentioned cinematographic style worked incredibly well in the claustrophobic world of the concentration camps in Son of Saul.
-The terrifying rumours followed by desperate voices, the dreadful shadows accompanied by blurred figures, the pure essence of hardly detectable movements on the periphery were enough indicators of the darkest hours of mankind as the director referred to it in his Oscar speech.
+The terrifying rumours followed by desperate voices, the dreadful shadows and hardly detectable movements on the periphery were enough indicators of the darkest hours of mankind.
 The torturous images of the Holocaust are deeply ingrained in our collective visual memory.
-So even some out-of-focus imagery completed with rumbling noises are sufficient for us to imagine the worst.
+So even some out-of-focus imagery with rumbling noises are sufficient for us to imagine the worst.
 That’s the reason why Son of Saul managed to reinvent the Holocaust film genre applying a fresh cinematic style to the well-known events.
 However, the same approach does not match the Sunset storyline.

 The plot is hard to follow, dramaturgy breaks down several times, and the storyline misses internal logic.
 In this dreamlike flow of events, we as viewers have no idea how Írisz gains information on people’s whereabouts.
 We don’t know how she enters closed up locations or moves around the city in carriages.
-Clocking in almost two and a half hours and using an incoherent narrative Sunset demands the audience’s complete engagement, which results in a frustrating watch for many.
+Clocking in almost two and a half hours and using an incoherent narrative Sunset demands the audience’s complete engagement.
+Ultimately, it results in a frustrating watch for many.

 Playing the lead Juli Jakab is mesmerising on screen.
 Once lose ourselves in the mise-en-scene and follow her, she will guide us all the way.
-But presence is itself not enough, and Juli Jakab’s Írisz doesn’t get to have a character arc or a motivation.
+But the presence in itself is not enough, and Juli Jakab’s Írisz doesn’t get to have a character arc or a motivation.
 The heroine is stubborn, driven and haunted in nearly perpetual motion.
-Despite following her for many days in story time, we don’t learn much about the lead during her journey. Írisz Leiter doesn’t change, and it is unclear if she has learned anything by the end of her odyssey.
+Despite following her for many days in story time, we don’t learn much about the lead. Írisz Leiter doesn’t change, and it is unclear if she has learned anything by the end of her odyssey.

-She follows unreliable characters, constantly chases clues, putting herself in one dangerous situation after another.
-During her investigation after her brother, Írisz ends up in a maze where every encounter means only hints and further mysteries without ever revealing anything substantial.
-Despite the physical constraints of the movie that we closely follow the lead to everywhere, Sunset loses its audience, because the main character is not diverse and fully-framed enough and the supporting ones are not that interesting either.
+She follows unreliable characters, constantly chases clues, putting herself in dangerous situations.
+During her investigation after her brother, Írisz ends up in a maze where every encounter means only further mysteries without ever revealing anything substantial.
+Despite the physical constraints of the movie that we closely follow the lead to everywhere, Sunset loses its audience.
+Because the main character is not fully-framed enough and the supporting ones are not that interesting either.
 We are never sure who is on which side, what the characters want or why.

 Sunset set out to showcase an era: pre-first-world-war Budapest.
-But with its distinctive cinematic style and weak narrative coherence, we only get fragments of the truth, bits and pieces of the catalyst factors.
+But with its constraining cinematic style and weak narrative coherence, we only get fragments of the truth.
 Ultimately, it is not revealed how the pieces and people are connected to each other.
 Sunset is ethereally beautiful, but nothing more than smoke and mirrors presenting only an impaired reflection of the events leading to the start of the modern era.